 - Card payments are accepted at all bars and food traders.

-- Secure lock up services are available onsite (provided by CND) to store valuables – the lockers are marked on the festival maps and cost between £3 and £5 dependent on sizes.
-The lockers are run by volunteers, with all income going to CND.
+- Secure lock up services are available onsite to store valuables – the lockers are marked on the festival maps and cost between £3 and £5 dependent on sizes.

 - Comprehensive steward and security deployment including covert teams.